Nokia 6233

 The Nokia 6233 phone made by Nokia is the successor to the Nokia 6230i.
 It is a 3G/GSM/WCDMA mobile phone that runs the Series 40 3rd Edition, Feature Pack 1 UI on the Nokia operating system.

 The Latvian operator LMT offered a "LMT 15" branded version for its anniversary in 2007, with the logo located just below the screen.

 Features

 The phone has two stereo speakers with surround sound.
 It supports a variety of music formats including AAC, MP3 and WMA files.
 The latest firmware is version 5.60.
 It has a camera which can take photos at a resolution of 2 megapixels (1200 x 1600), and videos at VGA (640 x 480) resolution, as well as MP3 playback, Bluetooth, infrared, radio, games and Internet access.

 Nokia 6233 Music Edition

-Dubbed "Music Edition", a special white colour version of the Nokia 6233 is sold in Asian Pacific regions.
+Dubbed "Music Edition", a special white colour version of the Nokia 6233 was sold in Asian Pacific regions.
 It supports A2DP Bluetooth profile, meaning it is compatible with stereo Bluetooth headsets, providing better audio fidelity.
-This edition is sold with a larger MicroSD card (512MB instead of 64MB) and a speaker dock with a USB connection to a PC.
+This edition was sold with a larger MicroSD card (512MB instead of 64MB) and a speaker dock with a USB connection to a PC.